Virus fears spark Thailand prison riot

-Dozens of prisoners broke furniture and smashed windows during a riot in a Thai jail on Sunday sparked by fears of a coronavirus outbreak in the facility.
-During the violence some convicts escaped from the Buriram prison where 2,000 are held, the justice ministry said.
+Dozens of prisoners broke furniture and torched buildings during a riot in a Thai jail on Sunday sparked by fears of a coronavirus outbreak in the facility.
+During the violence some convicts escaped from the Buriram prison where more than 2,000 are held, the justice ministry said.
 Seven have been arrested.

-Local media showed footage of black smoke billowing from the facility in the country's northeast.
-"There was a group of prisoners trying to escape and were creating chaos... which included burning down some facilities inside," said Narat Sawetana, director general of the Corrections Department.
+Local media showed footage of black smoke billowing from the prison's multiple blocks in the country's northeast, and a Corrections Department official said drones were deployed to investigate what weapons the prisoners were using.
+"There was a group of prisoners trying to escape and were creating chaos... which included burning down some facilities inside," said Narat Sawetana, director-general of the Corrections Department.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)